richardmarcela/42-born2beroot/README.md

 sudo ufw allow PORT - allow a new port

-sudo ufw delete allow PORT - delete port
+sudo ufw delete allow PORT - delete the rule that allows port

 sudo useradd novouser - create a new user